 Nottinghamshire County Council and Nottingham City Council have prepared this Waste Core Strategy in accordance with the 2004 Planning and Compulsory Purchase Act and the Town and Country Planning (Local Development) (England) Regulations 2004 (as amended).
 It is the first of three separate waste policy documents that we are preparing and is a key part of the formal Development Plan for both Nottinghamshire and Nottingham.
+Together these documents will replace our Waste Local Plan adopted in January 2002.

-It follows a wide-ranging and continuous process of consultation with local and neighbouring councils, the waste industry, trade organisations and local businesses, residents and local community groups, interest groups, and the relevant statutory bodies and utility companies.
+This proposed submission draft of the Waste Core Strategy follows a wide-ranging and continuous process of consultation with local and neighbouring councils, the waste industry, trade organisations and local businesses, residents and local community groups, interest groups, and the relevant statutory bodies and utility companies.